pyodide/pyodide/docs/usage/type-conversions.md

 ## Implicit conversions

-We only implicitly convert immutable types.
-This is to ensure that a mutable type in Python can be modified in Javascript and vice-versa.
+We implicitly convert immutable types but not mutable types.
+This ensures that mutable Python objects can be modified from Javascript and vice-versa.
 Python has immutable types such as `tuple` and `bytes` that have no equivalent in Javascript.
 In order to ensure that round trip translations yield an object of the same type as the original object, we proxy `tuple` and `bytes` objects.
-Proxying tuples also has the benefit of ensuring that implicit conversions take a constant amount of time.

 ### Python to Javascript
 The following immutable types are implicitly converted from Javascript to